gagecantrelle/CardBattler/README.md

 card total value that equal to 21 or close to it.
 If the Value goes over 21, they lose

 # setup

+-GoogleAuth
+for you to use this work you need a Google id key and Google secrete key.
+For this you need to go to this link https://console.cloud.google.com/apis/dashboard then login to your google account, if your not all-ready log in .Click the Credentials, This will bring up your credentials page that will hold all your api keys and secret keys.
+On the top of the page click the +credentials button and select OAuth.
+Then place in the flowing
+-Application Type: Web Application
+-Name: any name you want
+-Authorized JavaScript Origins: your http://localhost:(what ever port your using) -Authorized Redirect URLS: http://localhost:(what ever port your using)/auth/google/callback